Literary and Cultural Studies

 Guided by accomplished faculty with diverse expertise, discover your passion engaging with a variety of media, cultures, and methodologies.
 Offered as a major and minor.

 Our dynamic Literary and Cultural Studies program encourages engagement with literature, film, music, creative writing, visual arts and other art forms.
 Learning to create and critique cultural expressions helps you develop as a critical thinker, problem solver, and global citizen.

 - Work with faculty experts in fields from anthropology to literature, media studies to art history.

 - Focus your studies on an aspect of cultural analysis that intrigues you.

-- Immerse yourself in real-world learning experiences engaging with artists and interning with magazines, museums, social service agencies, marketing companies, government organizations.
+- Immerse yourself in real-world learning experiences and internships, engaging with artists, libraries, museums, theaters, social service agencies, marketing and media companies, and government organizations.

 - A strong liberal arts foundation develops critical thinking and communication skills essential for success and continuous growth in every field.